koiosonline/TDFA/termbase/readme.md

 #### Ask
 The price 'asked' by the seller of an asset.<br/><br/>
 #### Asset
 Something that is owned by a person, company or organisation.
 In relation to finance, we can speak of current and non-current assets and tangible and intangible assets.
 Examples of financial assets are: stocks, bonds, equity, securities.
-For a more detailed definition of assets, check Investopedia, search for 'Asset'.<br/><br/>
+For a more detailed definition of assets, check [Investopedia](https://www.investopedia.com/terms/a/asset.asp)<br/><br/>
 #### Asset Class
 An asset class is a grouping of investments that exhibit similar characteristics and are subject to the same laws and regulations.
 Examples of asset classes are: stocks, bonds, money market instruments, real estate, commodities, futures, financial derivatives and cryptocurrencies.<br/><br/>
 #### At the money